 As a plastic and reconstructive surgeon, my philosophy centers on providing the highest quality personalized care in a warm, friendly environment with professionalism, courtesy and compassion.
 After a thorough understanding of patient’s goals and desires, I believe in utilizing the safest techniques that can provide the best results achievable.

 Dr. Zuhaib Ibrahim is board certified in Plastic and Reconstructive Surgery by the American Board of Plastic Surgery.
-He has extensive training in cosmetic and reconstructive plastic surgery with a special interest in breast reconstruction and peripheral nerve surgery.
+He is also the director of the Division of Plastic and Reconstructive Surgery at Hunterdon Medical Center.
+Dr. Ibrahim has extensive training in cosmetic and reconstructive plastic surgery with a special interest in breast reconstruction and peripheral nerve surgery.
 His philosophy centers on providing the highest quality personalized care in a warm and professional environment.

 - Plastic Reconstructive and Cosmetic Surgery Residency at Johns Hopkins Hospital

 - General Surgery Residency at Penn State Milton S. Hershey Medical Center

 - Postdoctoral Research Fellowship in Hand and Face Transplantation at Johns Hopkins Hospital